Manan-dev/ChatPI/README.md

 To run the interactive chatbot, please load `ChatPI.ipynb` into Google Colab.

 - Colab Link: <https://colab.research.google.com/github/Manan-dev/ChatPI/blob/main/ChatPI.ipynb>
+- The above should open the notebook in Google Colab.
+If not, you can manually upload the notebook to Google Colab.

 The notebook will contain cells that will automatically install dependencies and clone the repo for you.